Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/README.md

 ***Version: Vitis 2025.2***

 AI Engine kernels can share a single processor and execute in an interleaved manner.
-Also, they can share multiple stream connections on a single physical channel.
-The explicit packet switching feature allows fine-grain control over how the system generates, distributes, and consumes packets in a graph computation.
-Explicit packet switching is typically recommended when many low bandwidth streams from a common programmable logic (PL) source distribute to different AI Engine destinations.
+In addition, they can also share multiple stream connections on a single physical channel.
+The explicit packet switching feature allows fine-grain control over how packets are generated, distributed, and consumed in a graph computation.
+Explicit packet switching is typically recommended in cases where many low bandwidth streams from a common programmable logic (PL) source can be distributed to different AI Engine destinations.
 Similarly, many low bandwidth streams from different AI Engine sources to a common PL destination can also take advantage of this feature.
-Because multiple streams share a single physical channel, you minimize the number of AI Engine - PL interface streams used.
+Because a single physical channel is shared between multiple streams, you minimize the number of AI Engine - PL interface streams used.

 This tutorial covers three main steps.